What is a lone worker? Everything you need to know thumbnail image Published on 11th February 2019

-With up to 8 million people in the UK are employed as lone workers, it’s likely that you know or employ a good number of them.
+As up to 8 million people in the UK are employed as lone workers, it’s likely that you know or employ a good number of them.

-What may be less clear is how you can define a lone worker and what responsibilities you might for them.
-In this post, we’ll look at the steps an employer should take when hiring lone workers to ensure they’re covered against any legal action.
+What may be less clear is how you can define a lone worker, and what responsibilities you might have for protecting them.

 What is a lone worker?